Skip to content

 There is no inherent reason why CPCs can't in principle count the larger particles, they don't need to have working fluid condensed on them as they will be counted by the OPC component directly.
 The 5210 is carefully engineered to avoid particle impaction which causes particle loss for larger particles.
 We've gone for a horizontal design for practical integration with most nanoparticle instrumentation without introducing bends in either the CPC or interconnecting pipework (flows and dimensions being chosen to minimise gravitational settling which is not so significant < 10 μm in any case).

 The temperature and pressure conditions at which a concentration measurement are made are so important to data integrity and comparability — one needs to be clear what the "cc" in N/cc actually means.
-The 5210 clearly displays and records the current conditions and can convert to any "standard conditions" at the touch of a button.
+The 5210 clearly displays and records the current conditions and can convert to any "standard conditions" at the touch of a button; the user can also select from a range of carrier gases such that flows and concentrations are modified to match.

 5210 CPC User Interface